-In accordance with EU directive 1606/2002/EC of 19 July 2002, the consolidated financial statements have been prepared in accordance with the IFRS standards adopted by the European Union on 31 December 2020.
+In accordance with EU directive 1606/2002/EC of 19 July 2002, the consolidated financial statements have been prepared in accordance with the IFRS standards adopted by the European Union on 31 December 2021.
 The subsidiaries all apply Group accounting policies, as presented in these notes.

-3.1.1 New accounting standards adopted since 1 January 2020
+3.1.1 New accounting standards adopted since 1 January 2021

-The amendments to IFRS 9, IAS 39 and IFRS 7 resulting from Phase 1 of the IBOR reform, the amendments to IFRS 3, IAS 1 and IAS 8 applicable for annual reporting periods beginning on or after 1 January 2020 and the amendments to IFRS 16 applicable from 1 June 2020, have no material impact on the consolidated financial statements.
+The amendments to IFRS 9, IAS 39 and IFRS 7 resulting from Phase 2 of the IBOR reform and the amendments to IFRS 4, applicable from 1 January 2021, have no material impact on the consolidated financial statements.